 Packet Sniffers and Robot Scanners

 A sniffer sniffs ALL ports and network traffic, searching for vulnerabilities, not just Port 21.
 These packet sniffers look at data packets that flow between computers or computers and servers over the internet.
 It is highly unlikely that scanners and sniffers specifically target Port 21.
-Agencies dealing with high-level or sensitive data would have private or registered ports they use along with alternative file transfer methods.

 Individuals with malicious intent or who have some reason to desire access to your network will scan for all ports, looking for an opening.
-If you are using an alternate port instead of Port 21 for your FTP connections, it is likely that will be discovered just as quickly as if you had stuck with Port 21.
+If you are using an alternate port instead of Port 21 for your FTP connections, it is likely that it will be discovered just as quickly as if you had stuck with Port 21.

 Looking at it from this angle, the port number is the least of the security issues.

 Finally, when connecting, you send a signal to the server via the control channel which is used to authenticate the client in the client-server relationship.
 The control channel also facilitates your interactions with the server, and this channel stays open so you can browse your files while executing commands.
 Don’t leave the connection open when you are done uploading or downloading files.
 With FTP it is easy to enter a command to close out the session.
+Closing the session when done reduces the chance that your Port 21 connection will be available to packet sniffers and robot scanners.

 Looking for a secure FTP service?
 Try ExaVault today!